Travel Inspo: Copenhagen Designed for Joy

 Me.
 Happy in Copenhagen.

 Minimal, warm, functional, and beautiful.
-Danish design is everywhere in Copenhagen, from sculptural chairs shown like art pieces to modern architecture reflecting on the water.
-Good design is normal here.
-It is how people live.
+Danish design is part of daily life in Copenhagen, from sculptural chairs treated like art to modern buildings reflecting on the water.
+Everything feels considered in light, scale, proportion, and material and it reminded me how much form shapes feeling in my own work.

 The Royal Danish Library’s Black Diamond.
-Modern edges, reflective calm on the harbor
+Modern edges, reflective calm on the harbor.

 Passing the Royal Danish Playhouse by boat.